-While several brands are working hard to streamline the new processes, others were founded on the virtual concept and quickly strived to innovate.
-Think more customized algorithms to improve self-guided shopping, expert interfacing for those wanting more direction, and increased flexibility with try-ons and returns.
+Luckily, a handful of new menswear clothing brands founded on the virtual concept and a few big-name retailers that have strived to innovate their online shopping services have changed the game.
+Think customized algorithms to improve self-guided shopping, expert interfacing for those wanting more direction, and increased flexibility with color-matching, try-ons, and returns.

 The Black Tux